taimurhassan/xray_ku/README.md

 ```
 python scripts/train.py
 ```
-By default, HoVer-Net is chosen as a backbone detector.
-If you want to use Faster R-CNN, then please run:
+To use Faster R-CNN as a backbone, then run:
 ```
 python scripts/train.py with prepr_w_tracktor=False
 ```